Speech-Language Pathology (SLP)

 SLP 5200.
 Research Methods.
 (3 Credits)

-This course focuses on developing foundational knowledge of the research process, becoming knowledgeable consumers of research, and increasing students' understanding of the role of research in enhancing clinical practice in Speech-Language Pathology.
-Students will learn about collection evidence-based, literature review, research design, and data analysis.
+This course focuses on developing foundational knowledge of the research process, ethical principles/guidelines that ensure the responsible conduct of research, and increasing students' understanding and use of research in evidence-based clinical practice in Speech-Language Pathology.
+Students use the process of systematic review (PRISMA) as a scaffold for the development of clinical questions, external evidence through literature review, inclusion/exclusion criteria, research design/data analysis, and appropriate conclusions.

 SLP 5250.
 Speech Sound Disorders.
 (3 Credits)